Megnesium

 What Is Magnesium?
 Understanding This Essential Mineral

-Why Is Magnesium Important?
-Key Functions and Health Benefits
+Why Magnesium Matters: Main Functions and Everyday Benefits

-• Energy Production: Magnesium is required to convert food into usable energy (ATP).
+• Energy Production: Helps convert food into usable energy.

-• Bone Health: Alongside calcium and vitamin D, magnesium supports strong, healthy bones.
+• Bone Support: Works alongside calcium and vitamin D to maintain healthy bones.

-• Heart Rhythm: Magnesium helps maintain a steady heartbeat and supports cardiovascular health.
+• Heart Rhythm: Contributes to steady heartbeats and overall cardiovascular wellness.

 Age Group